bitovi/academy/src/docker/3-writing-a-dockerfile/writing-a-dockerfile.md

 In our case, we have
 ```
 WORKDIR app
-COPY src .
+COPY src src
 COPY package.json .
 ```
-This will result in our `src/` directory and `package.json` file being copied to `/app/src/` and `/app/package.json` within the image.
+This will result in our `src/` directory being copied to `/app/src/` and `package.json` file to `/app/package.json` within the image.
 Using two `COPY` instructions instead of one is just preference and has no performance gains one way or another.

 There are more complex cases on when a trailing slash is required on a `<src>` or `<dest>` and how to handle whitespace.
 These advanced rules can be found in the offical docs.